teohxuen/website/content/report/final_report.md

 ![Thermal Image of the Old PMB](thermaloldpmb.jpg)
 ##### Figure XXX: Thermal Image of the Old PMB after Load Test

-It can be observed that the old PMB has a higher temperature of the load test, indicating that the MOSFETs on the new PMB are better at conducting thermal heat away.
+It can be observed that the old PMB has a higher temperature after the load test, indicating that the MOSFETs on the new PMB are better at conducting thermal heat away.

 To ensure reliable power supply, a power consumption chart was drawn up to verify that the selected voltage regulator are able to supply enough power.